AlexsLemonade/2020-july-training/workshop/posting-error-example.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## What information should a question about code include?
+# What information should a question about code include?

-We consider the themes of a good code question post to be `context` and `specificity`.
+We consider the themes of a good troubleshooting post to be `context` and `specificity`.
 The more context you can provide, and the more specific you can be about your problem, the easier it will be for someone to help you.

 **Overall your posted code question should include:**